Ambassadors

-Kit de Waal was born to an Irish mother and Caribbean father and brought up among the Irish community of Birmingham in the 1960’s and 70’s.
+Kit was born to an Irish mother and Caribbean father and brought up among the Irish community of Birmingham in the 1960’s and 70’s.

 Her debut novel, My Name Is Leon, was an international bestseller, shortlisted for the Costa First Novel Award, longlisted for the Desmond Elliott Prize, and winner of the Kerry Group Irish Novel of the Year Award for 2017.
 In 2022, it was adapted for television by the BBC.

-Her memoir Without Warning and Only Sometimes was published in August 2022.
+Her memoir Without Warning and Only Sometimes was published in August 2022, and her latest work The Best of Everything will be released in April 2025.

-His theatre credits include critically acclaimed roles in long running productions at venues such as the Royal Court and Glasgow Citizen’s Theatre.
+His theatre credits include critically acclaimed roles in long running productions at venues such as the Royal Court in London and Glasgow Citizen’s Theatre.

 Nicholas is a passionate advocate for mental health support in the creative industries and has often spoken openly about his own personal battles with his mental health.